• Guardian Rottweilers takes FIRST PLACE KENNEL at the 2013 ADRK Klubsieger in Rottweil, Germany!!

 – dehydration

-– pregnancy- (I had a heart murmur when I was pregnant with my second child).
+– pregnancy- (I had a heart murmur when I was pregnant with my children child).

 – stress/anxiety/nervous

 Thus, a heart murmur in and of itself does not always signify a problem, but it does let you know it needs to be monitored to see if it goes away or not or if it progresses.
-Loudness (1-6) likewise is also not always indicative of severity, but it is important to note.
+Loudness (1-6) likewise is also not always indicative of severity.

 • Grade 1: This is a very soft and quiet murmur that is almost undetectable.